dimitrinicolas/lepto/README.md

 ### Lepto Build process

-I have not yet integrated test because I'm waiting to integrate a method that takes as argument a single buffer, and return multiples outputs with only a list of plugins without globs filters (in prevision of an integration to gulp).
-I thought it would be difficult to integrate tests with such an "independent" tool (it decides by itself to process files by watching the input directory).

-So there is only a build step for the GUI part that can be launched with the `npm start` command.
+There is only a build step for the GUI part that can be launched with the `npm start` command.
 It will watch for css and js files changes from the `gui/src/` directory and compiles them into `gui/dist/` with Babel and PostCSS.

 Because you could ask yourself the question: I love React but I didn't used it for the GUI because I had planned to deal with many `contenteditable` elements that are terrible to work with React.
 The part of the is messy I admit it, I have to tidy up.